ImaneKABKAB/formation-eazytraining-devops-Kubernetes/README.md

 # 😃Hi this is a simple presentation of my work during my 1st month of Eazy-Training DevOps bootcamp😃

-I create this repository to map my progress during the first month of the bootcamp(September 2022 to November 2022).
+I create this repository to map my progress during the second month of the bootcamp(September 2022 to November 2022).
 It is a sort of proof of work.
-This repo will contain some Docker labs i did and a Docker mini project which i realised at the end of the first month.
+This repo will contain some k8s labs i did and a Kubernetes mini project which i realised at the end of the second month.

 # 👩A quick presentation of me and my cursus👩